Standards for Management of Institutional Data

 - Decisions about data access:

-- Data stewards establish standard rules, guidelines, and profiles for data access, and decide about individual requests to access data.
+- Data stewards establish standard rules, guidelines, and profiles for data access, and act upon individual requests to access data.
 Responsibility for such recommendations may be delegated to data managers.

-- Any data user may request that a data steward, or the Committee of Data Stewards as a group, review the restrictions placed on a data element or data view, or review a decision to deny access to limited-access data
+- Any data user may request that a data steward, or the Committee of Data Stewards as a group, review the restrictions placed on a data element or data view, or review a decision to deny access to restricted data.

-- The University Information Policy and Security Offices implement the data stewards' recommendations and can help identify the appropriate data steward or manager for data access request or to appeal a recommendation.
+- The University Information Policy and Security Offices assist in the implementation of the data stewards' recommendations and can help identify the appropriate data steward or manager for data access request or to appeal a recommendation.

-- When necessary, the Committee on Institutional Data will make the final determination on data restrictions and requested access rights to institutional data.
+- When necessary, the Committee of Data Stewards will make the final determination on data restrictions and requested access rights to institutional data.

 - Data availability and integration:

-- Data stewards are responsible for providing accessible, meaningful, and timely machine-readable institutional data for university use.
+- Data stewards and the system administrators are responsible for providing accessible, meaningful, and timely electronic institutional data for university use.

-- Data stewards and the technology officials who manage systems share the responsibility for data compatibility, accessibility, and interfaces among institutional data elements.
+- Data stewards and the system administrators who manage systems share the responsibility for data compatibility, accessibility, and interfaces among institutional data elements.

-- Data stewards and these technology officials will work together toward unification of the various data element coding structures and data storage formats which exist in various systems where institutional data are stored.
+- Data stewards and system administrators will work together toward unification of the various data element coding structures and data storage formats which exist in various systems where institutional data are stored.

 - Documentation of data elements is ultimately the data steward's responsibility.
-Some or all of these responsibilities may be assigned to data managers
+Some or all of these responsibilities may be delegated.

 - Documentation/definition for each data element must at least include: